peptideguidesph/peptideguidesph.github.io/docs/supply.md

 Prices can vary by 2x or even 3x for the same product.
 Here is why:

 - :lucide-percent: **Mark-up differences**: Some sellers add more profit.
 - :lucide-headphones: **Customer service**: Better support, faster shipping, and better packaging costs money.
+Make sure to inquire what guidance and support they offer.
 You pay for convenience and peace of mind.
 - :lucide-globe: **Location**: Sellers in Metro Manila or nearby provinces may have lower shipping costs than than sellers in other cities in the Philippines.

 [Read our guide on choosing a supplier](beginner/supplier-guide.md){ .md-button .md-button--primary }